 Motor racing resumed in 1920, after many required track repairs, and in August 1926, the Royal Automobile Club (RAC) organized the first-ever British Grand Prix.
 Sand chicanes were constructed along the Finishing Straight.
 However, war was to stop racing again, this time for good.

 The racing club held its final meeting at Brooklands less than a month before the outbreak of World War II in 1939.
 The aerodrome was again requisitioned by the government and devoted to the production of Vickers and Hawker aircraft, including Hurricane fighters and Wellington bombers.

 At the war’s end, any hopes of the track’s eventual recovery were dashed.
 Hangars had been erected on the track, bombs had exploded on various parts of it, and a new access road to the Hawker aircraft factory had been cut through it.
 What’s more the government would not commit to releasing Brooklands until 1949, after which the track was sold to an aviation engineering company.
 Motor racing at Brooklands was reduced to a memory.

 In the early post-war years, aircraft production at Brooklands boomed.
 In 1964, the largest aircraft hangar in Europe at the time was built on site.
 It became known locally as “the Cathedral.”
 This boom was not to survive post-war reductions in military aircraft production and competition in the civil aviation sector.
 The aircraft production finally closed on Christmas Day in 1989.

 In addition to the banked circuit, Brooklands also had a hill climb track, originally used by car manufacturers to test the power of their latest models, and for hill climbing time trials.
-The historic hill climb track has survived, and is still used for competition from time to time.
-The beautiful members club house is also still standing, and has been incorporated into the Brooklands Museum.
+The historic hill climb track has survived and is still used for the competition from time to time.
+The beautiful members club house is also still standing and has been incorporated into the Brooklands Museum.